 n., [computing] Design, the way components fit together.
 The term architecture can refer to either hardware or software, or to a combination of hardware and software.
 The architecture of a system always defines its broad outlines, and may define precise mechanisms as well.
-See also: open architecture.
+[Computer and Information Sciences]